-A View Showing the Bridal Veil, Goat Island and Horseshoe Falls, taken from Luna Island
+A View Showing the American Falls, Luna Island, the Bridal Veil, Goat Island and The Horseshoe Falls, looking from Prospect Point

 by Maj.
 Charles Frederick Gibson